h7k2/holbertonschool-hbnb/part4/README.md

 This project is the front-end part of the HBnB application (Holberton School).
 After building the API in previous parts, this section focuses on creating a simple web client using **HTML5**, **CSS3**, and **JavaScript ES6**, fully connected to the back-end via **Fetch API** and **JWT authentication**.

+🔧 How to Run the Project

+To start the application, you must run Part 3 (Back-End API) first, then Part 4 (Front-End client).

+1️⃣ Start the Part 3 API

+Go to the Part 3 directory:

+cd part3/hbnb

+Run the API server:

+python3 run.py

+Keep this terminal open.

+2️⃣ Start the Part 4 Front-End

+Open a new terminal window, then go to the Part 4 directory:

+cd part4

+Run the command to start the front-end server:

+python3 -m http.server 8080

+Your back-end and front-end should now be running together.

 ## 🚀 Features

 ### 🔐 Login